parsiya/parsiya.net/content/post/2021/2021-01-08-electron-sig-bypass/index.markdown

 Most often, this is not in scope for the few bounty programs with desktop applications in scope.
 Also, TLS certificates do a good job of preventing such attacks.
-But, if you can mess with the certificate checks then you might have a case.
+But if you can mess with the certificate checks then you might have a case.

 #### Nintendo